siriscac/sarahah_blocker_fb/README.md

 6) `innerPeace = "achieved"`.

 ## How does it work?
 This extension uses Resemble JS library to compare the images on your feed with the reference image under `/ref/base.png` and hides the post that might have a similar one.
+It also checks if any anchor element that might contain the text "sarahah" in its href and hides the post if it does.

 ## Disclaimer
 This solution was put together in an hour's time and hence, it's not an optimal one.
 Your facebook tab might get slow or unresponsive occasionally while using this extension - to fix this, simply reload the page and block posts again.

 ## License